dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTIFIED_RESULTSLIST_FIX_2025_01_19.md

      - ?
 Mouse moves to search results list
      - ?
 List gains focus (keyboard navigation works)
      - ?
 Status shows "Search results list focused"
      - ?
-Consistent with SpyWindow manual execution
+Consistent with AutomationWindow manual execution

 ### Alternative: Check Existing Bookmark

 If you want to diagnose the current mapping before re-mapping:

-1. Open SpyWindow
+1. Open AutomationWindow
-2. Select Map to �� **SearchResultsList**
+2. Select Map to ?? **SearchResultsList**
 3. Click **Resolve** button (without clicking Pick)
-4. SpyWindow will try to resolve the bookmark and show:
+4. AutomationWindow will try to resolve the bookmark and show:
    - Current element it's mapped to
    - Element's name, class, and location
 5. If it resolves to "Open Worklist Button" or similar, you've confirmed the wrong mapping